mhaack/mh-site/src/posts/2021-12-11-cif-on-adobe-tech-blog.md

 title: cif-adobe-tech-blog
 date: 2021-12-11
 permalink: CIF on Adobe Tech Blog
-description: In the last few weeks and months, I and my colleagues have written several articles for the [Adobe Tech Blog](https://medium.com/adobetech).
+description: "An intro and summary about some professional writing I did in the last few weeks and months for the Adobe Tech Blog. "
-  Since I am also presenting some of my professional projects here, I wanted to take the opportunity and briefly introduce them.
 tags:
   - work
 image: https://miro.medium.com/max/1400/1*ksbBCTpszMkcOdMZBzRCSA.jpeg